Skip to main content

 St. Martin's Press | 9781250369277 | Published November 4, 2025

-Juliet Nightingale is lucky to be alive.
-Months after a freak accident involving lightning, she’s fully recovered but is left feeling that something is missing from her life.
+Months after a freak accident involving lightning, Juliet Nightingale is fully recovered but is left feeling that something is missing from her life.
 Impulsively, she decides to take a solo summer road trip.
-Newly single mom Tallulah Byrd Mayfield is hanging by a thread after her husband decided that their marriage was over.
+Newly single mom Tallulah Byrd Mayfield is hanging by a thread after her neat, tidy world was completely undone when her husband decided that their marriage was over.
 In the aftermath of the breakup, she and her two daughters move in with her 80-year-old grandfather.
-Tallulah starts a new job at the Forget-Me-Not Library.
-When a road detour leads Juliet to Forget-Me-Not, Alabama and straight into Tallulah’s life, the two women soon discover there’s magic in between the pages of where you’ve been and where you still need to go.
-And that happiness, even when lost, can always be found again.
+Tallulah starts a new job at the Forget-Me-Not Library, where old, treasured memories can be found within the books --- and where Lu must learn to adapt to the many changes thrown her way.
+When a road detour leads Juliet to Forget-Me-Not, Alabama, and straight into Tallulah’s life, the two women soon discover there’s magic in between the pages of where you’ve been and where you still need to go.

 The Hidden City: A Charles Lenox Mystery by Charles Finch - Fiction, Historical Fiction, Historical Mystery, Mystery